CypherZox/ActivePam/README.md

 * Exiting Video Screen <br/>
 ![quitting_video_screen](quit_vid.gif)
 * Set Reminder option <br/>
-User have the choice to set schedueled daily reminders as notifications.
+Users have the choice to set scheduled daily reminders as notifications.
 Developed this feature with the help of [flutter_local_notifications: ^3.0.3](https://pub.dev/packages/flutter_local_notifications) . <br/>
 ![set_reminder](set_reminder_new.gif)
 * Log out  <br/>
 ![log_out](log_out_new.gif)
 * Weekly Progress indicator(percentage) <br/>
-The app uses a function that counts how much of progress user has made in one day and store the progress as a percentage in Cloud FireStore. using this [code](https://github.com/CypherZox/ActivePam/blob/master/lib/data/percentage_logic.dart) <br/>
+The app uses a function that counts how much of progress the user has made in one day and store that progress as a percentage in Cloud FireStore. using this [code](https://github.com/CypherZox/ActivePam/blob/master/lib/data/percentage_logic.dart) <br/>
-Using another function weekly progress is also indicated and shown to user in the [week_tile](https://github.com/CypherZox/ActivePam/blob/master/lib/widgets/weektile2.dart)<br/>
+With the use of another function weekly progress is also indicated and shown to the user in the [week_tile](https://github.com/CypherZox/ActivePam/blob/master/lib/widgets/weektile2.dart)<br/>
 ![prcntge](progress_indi_new.gif)

 ## Used Flutter Packeges